Trump criticizes Saudi account of Khashoggi's death: 'There's been deception'

 - Oct.
 15: Trump said on Twitter that he spoke with the king of Saudi Arabia and that the king denied knowledge of what happened to Khashoggi.
 Moments after that tweet, Trump told reporters that based on his conversation with King Salman, "it sounded to me like maybe these could've been rogue killers."

 - Oct.
-16: Saudi Arabia's government was discussing a plan to admit that Khashoggi was killed after entering the consulate, three people with knowledge of the situation told NBC News.
+16: The Saudi government was discussing a plan to admit that Khashoggi was killed after entering the consulate, three people with knowledge of the situation told NBC News.